Where Do I Donate/Re-Home/Recycle?

 Read https://alittlemore.green/2019/03/29/unwanted-mail-or-junk-mail/ for more ideas.

 Mattresses: Mattresses usually need to be in almost “pristine condition with no stains, tears or signs of excessive wear” to donate according to local charity, Hope Family Thrift Store, supporting the Austin Disaster Relief Network.
 This is the criteria most entities use when discussing accepting donations of used mattresses.
 Amerisleep created a guide on mattress donating, recycling and disposal and has several Texas locations.
 The City of Austin’s What Do I Do With? recommends using the Austin Reuse Directory to find a local group but again, the mattress will need to be in very good condition.
-Mattresses deemed unrecyclable or donatable can be put out on your next bulk collection day or you can contact a local landfill.
+Mattresses deemed unrecyclable or donatable can be put out on your next bulk collection day, in an on-demand bulk trash appointment in Austin, or you can contact a local landfill.

 Office Supplies: Austin Creative Reuse or a charity that requests these types of items such as Casa Marianella, an Austin charity helping displaced immigrants.